 Management Approach

-We recognise the benefits of having an inclusive and diverse workforce, where people’s diverse experiences, perspectives and backgrounds are valued and utilised.
-We aim to have everyone at Evolution feel respected, comfortable and confident to bring their best self to work every day and to grow professionally and personally.
+We recognise the benefits of having an inclusive and diverse workforce, where people’s experiences, perspectives and backgrounds are valued and utilised.
+Everyone at Evolution should feel respected, comfortable and confident to bring their best self to work every day and to grow professionally and personally.

-Our people are the most significant enabler as they drive business performance and success.
-It is our role to ensure the workforce feels equipped, engaged and motivated to succeed.
-We do this by providing a safe and healthy workplace, a supportive team, strong leadership, meaningful work and career and development pathways for those with appetite and ambition.
+Our people are the most significant enablers for driving business performance and success.
+It is our role to ensure they feel equipped, engaged and motivated to succeed.
+We do this by providing a safe and healthy workplace, a supportive team, strong leadership and meaningful work with career and development pathways.

 Performance